avavavsf/Advanced-Lane-Finding/report_writeup.md

 For all other frames, I use the polynomial lane equation for the previous frame (caluculated in the stage below) to estimate the x coordinates of the left and right lane.
 This avoids the expensive computation and speeds the process a lots, because we take advantage of the previous information of the lane location.

 Once we get the coordinates of the lane pixes, we can fit a line with `np.polyfit` function.
+Then I do two checks to determine if the calculated lane if ‘good’ or not.

+- First I check to see that the Radius of Curvature of the lane is above a minimum threshold of 587 meters, which is from the U.S. government specifications for highway curvature.

+- The second check I do is to see that the x coordinates of the left and right lanes.
+It should not change too much from one frame to anoter condiersing that there is 25 frames per second.I found that checking for a 15 pixel delta worked well for this check.

+- If any of the above two checks fail for a lane or two, I consider the lane ‘lost’ or undetected for that frame, and I use the average values from the previous n frame.
+If a lane has not been successfully detected for 5 successive frames, then I trigger a full scan for detecting the lanes in the Locate Lanes section.
+I always mantian a best fit by averaing 5 'good' fit (including current one, if detected 'good') and use it for current lane drawing.

 Here’s what the fitted lanes image looks like: